 By contacting the University’s Provost or Human Resources Offices by telephone, email, or in person during regular office hours at their respective locations, email addresses and/or phone numbers.
 See Human Resources up to date contact information here: hrs.uncg.edu and Provost here: provost.uncg.edu.

-There is no time limit for reporting Sexual Harassment to the University under this Policy; however, the University’s ability to respond may diminish over time, as evidence may erode, memories may fade, and complainants, respondents, and witnesses may no longer be affiliated with the University.
-If the respondent is no longer a student or an employee, the University may provide reasonably appropriate supportive measures, assist complainants in identifying external reporting options, and take reasonable steps to eliminate Sexual Harassment, prevent its recurrence, and remedy its effects, as appropriate.
+There is no time limit for reporting ex Discrimination or Sexual Harassment to the University under this Policy; however, the University’s ability to respond may diminish over time, as evidence may erode, memories may fade, and complainants, respondents, and witnesses may no longer be affiliated with the University.
+If the respondent is no longer a student or an employee, the University may provide reasonably appropriate supportive measures, assist complainants in identifying external reporting options, and take reasonable steps to eliminate ex Discrimination or Sexual Harassment, prevent its recurrence, and remedy its effects, as appropriate.

-If complainants would rather not formally report incidents of Sexual Harassment to the University, complainants may still meet with the offices mentioned above to receive supportive measures (see more below) or speak confidentially with the Campus Violence Response Center, Employee Assistance Program, Student Health Center, and Student Counseling Center.
-Reference Campus & Community Resources for comprehensive information on accessing University and community resources, including emergency and ongoing assistance; physical health, mental health, and victim-advocacy services; options for reporting Sexual Harassment to the University and/or law enforcement; and available support with academics, housing, and employment.
+If complainants would rather not formally report incidents of Sex Discrimination or Sexual Harassment to the University, complainants may still meet with the offices mentioned above to receive supportive measures (see more below) or speak confidentially with the Campus Violence Response Center, Employee Assistance Program, Student Health Center, and Student Counseling Center.
+Reference Campus & Community Resources for comprehensive information on accessing University and community resources, including emergency and ongoing assistance; physical health, mental health, and victim-advocacy services; options for reporting Sex Discrimination or Sexual Harassment to the University and/or law enforcement; and available support with academics, housing, and employment.

 6.1TITLE IX COORDINATOR RESPONSIBILITIES